Rudy Pérez: Music in other media

 Pérez has also composed and produced numerous songs for other medias, such as film soundtracks and TV soundtracks (songs for television).
 His music has appeared in movies, soap operas, sitcoms, world music specials, commercials and music television channels.

 Pérez also worked with some advertising companies, writing and producing songs for ads.
 He was hired by AT&T, for which he wrote and produced the music for the "True Voice" and "Leadership" advertising campaigns, sung by the Cuban singer Jon Secada.
 Perez wrote the original theme song for Univision, which was produced in 1995 and is still being used today.
 He also composed the central theme of the Beverly Hills, 90210 special Valentine episode, "Come as you are".
 In 1992 he was hired by Disney to work on pre-production on the song "Colors of the Wind" for the animated film Pocahontas.

 His songs have not only been directed at singers, cinema and television.
 Between the end of the 1990s and early in the 21st century, he wrote and produced the official Olympic song to the Telemundo's Olympic coverage in English and Spanish, which was sung by Michelangelo Mejia.

-Pérez also wrote the theme "Vamos al Mundial" (Let's go to the World Cup), the official song of the 2002 World Cup, which was sung by Jennifer Peña.
+Pérez also wrote the theme "Vamos al Mundial" (Let's go to the World Cup), the song was used by Univision Network for the 2002 World Cup, which was sung by Jennifer Peña.

 In 2007, Pérez produced the Amor Gitano song for the soap opera Zorro, La Espada y la Rosa, recorded as a duet by Alejandro Fernández and Beyoncé.
 In 2011, he wrote the song "La fuerza del destino" with Mauricio Abaroa Suzarte, sung by Marc Anthony and Sandra Echeverría for the soap opera of the same title.

 According to the journalist J. Freedorm du Lac, his singles have been used for various themes such as "breakups, makeups, courtships, wedding dances, babymaking, proms, self-pity sessions and bouts of teenage melodrama".